Rudi (band): Live

 Rudi pioneered a distinctive Northern Ireland punk sound which Brian Young of Rudi described as “poppy punk with lots of guitar riffs and sing along choruses”.

+Releases and broadcasts

 The band's debut release was the "Big Time" single, the first record on Terri Hooley's Good Vibrations label, released in May 1978.
 It received positive reviews in the music press, and was later described by Henry McDonald of The Observer as "one of the most perfect pop songs to come out of this island".